Economic Impact Report: Easy to Slight, Displaced Personss Show Their Economic Might

 By Chris Hoey

-A Community Navigator is a member of the immigrant and ethnic community who is well-known and well-respected by their peers.
-He or she will be trained by Global Cleveland staff in a one-day long training session to provide accurate information about their rights as immigrants or refugees and to guide eligible immigrants toward citizenship, often through workshops or other outreach initiatives.
+A Community Navigator is a member of the International Newcomer and ethnic community who is well-known and well-respected by their peers.
+He or she will be trained by Global Cleveland staff in a one-day long training session to provide accurate information about their rights as International Newcomers or Displaced Personss and to guide eligible International Newcomers toward citizenship, often through workshops or other outreach initiatives.
 A Community Navigator is meant to be a mentor who can help to empower others to lead more confident lives.

-“This program is going to allow members of different immigrant communities to be leaders among their peers,” says Jazmin Long.
+“This program is going to allow members of different International Newcomer communities to be leaders among their peers,” says Jazmin Long.
 “Our goal is that we reach more people in our naturalization efforts and offer reliable support persons to the international community.”

 A second component of the project is known as WE Lead – Women Empowered to Lead.
-With the establishment of a base cohort of women, Global Cleveland will help immigrant women to become leaders in their communities through training on immigration law and naturalization, financial literacy, leadership development, and expanded immigration legal services.
+With the establishment of a base cohort of women, Global Cleveland will help International Newcomer women to become leaders in their communities through training on Migration law and naturalization, financial literacy, leadership development, and expanded Migration legal services.
 Women Empowered to Lead will work in tandem with our Community Navigator program to create a more involved and integrated international community.

 This program has already begun its recruitment efforts, and we hope to have the first Community Navigator training held on October 28th.
 Additional Community Navigator trainings will be held: